 - Is engaging and challenging for all children.

 The Organisation of the Curriculum

 Our curriculum is carefully planned as a mix of integrated and discrete elements.
-Where possible themes are used to enhance learning but only if this is relevant and meaningful.
+Where relevant and meaningful, themes are used to enhance learning.

-Questions are used to engage and create enthusiasm in learners and leads to generating an end product.
+Questions are used creatively to engage and enthuse learners and to develop their curiosity.

 Progression is planned for in all subjects.
 Ways to extend and deepen learning through topics and themes are developed to ensure that all children are challenged.

 To ensure progression of all learners, essential skills of literacy and numeracy are mapped across the curriculum.
 This is monitored by senior leaders.

-The basics are emphasised as a strong foundation and are non-negotiable.
-A rich curriculum is then built around these.
+The basics are emphasised as a strong foundation and our rich curriculum is then built around these.

 A clear cycle of assessment is used to track pupils’ progress and is used to plan next steps.

 Our Curriculum is unique because…

 We believe in rich first hand experiences and the need to provide children with memorable and enjoyable experiences.
-We take our pupils on residential trips and day trips to places of interest, both in the local community and wider localities.
-Art galleries, theatres, museums, local areas, parks, e-learning centres and sport venues are all regarded as part of our school’s learning space.
-Authors, poets and other subject specialists visit the school to enhance learning in our topics.
+We take our pupils on residential trips and day trips to places of interest, within school, in the local community and wider localities.
+Theatres, museums, local areas, parks and sport venues are all regarded as part of our school’s learning space.
+Authors, poets, STEM ambassadors other subject specialists visit the school to enhance learning in our topics.

 We use the skills of parents to help support learning across the curriculum.
-Our parents share their skills as scientists, nurses, artists and parents and are a great resource for topic areas such as history, RE and for learning about a range of cultures and a range of life skills which inspire our students.
+Our parents share their skills as scientists, nurses, artists and parents and are a great resource to learn about a range of cultures and a range of life skills which inspire our students.

 We have parents’ courses during the school day so that parents and children are able to learn together.